NFDI4DS/ds-best-practices/_posts/2019-04-29-submitting.md

 #### Data maintenance
 1. Provide information on who is supporting/hosting/maintaining your dataset (e.g., email address, DOI).
 2. State whether your dataset will be updated.
 If yes, describe how often and by whom updates will be maintained as well as how they will be documented and communicated (e.g., via mailing list, GitHub, etc.).
-Do not forget about DVC.
+Do not forget about Data Version Control.
 3. If applicable, describe how others could extend, augment or build on your dataset (e.g., through pull requests on GitHub).
 State the process for tracking and assessing the quality of such contributions.

 >Before submitting a paper, you can assess the FAIRness of your (meta)data with the following tools: